trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 ### 2.2.
 Free space monitoring
 1. Log in to the ceph-master node: `ssh ceph-master`.
 2. Get root privileges: `sudo -i`.
-(You have access to the ceph CLI and RBD client.)
+(You have access to the ceph CLI and rbd client.)
 3. To monitor space available on the cluster, use `ceph -s`.
 This returns the information: `space MB used, space MB allocated / space MB available`
 4. To monitor space allocated/available on volumes attached to kubernetes containers use `rbd du`